jfoggo/WebAPK/README.md

 ### Browser Support
 This currently only works in `Chrome` & `Samsung Browser` (based on Chrome).
+But other browsers will try to install it as a simple web-app.
 Tested in Chrome Version 78.0.39064.62 & Samsung Browser Version 10.1.01.3

 ### Related Pages